Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

 ---
 layout: post
-title: "Python Internals and important Python features"
+title: "A semi deep dive into Python"
 author: Job Hernandez
 ---

+*version 1.1*: fix typos, change title, change headings, 7/23/23

+*version 1*: initial version, 7/22/23

 ## Introduction
-I am on a journey to understand programming deeply or as deeply as I can and as a result I want to understand the programming languages that I have some experience with, better.
+I am on a journey to understand programming deeply or as deeply as I can and as a result I want to understand the programming languages that I have some experience with better.
 In this article I will explore the Python programming language; specifically, I will briefly explain the execution model of Python and explore some features that experienced engineers may argue are conducive to building large systems.

-After writing this blog post I have come to realize that Python is indeed a powerful language.
-Python3 is strongly typed with dynamic and static guarantees.
+After writing this blog post I have realized that Python is indeed a powerful language.
+Python3 is strongly typed with dynamic and static guarantees (with mypy).
 This is similar to Lisp which is what made it so much better back in the day; moreover, Python has first class functions so you can build powerful abstractions using higher order functions.
 It allows incremental development, perhaps not as interactive as Common Lisp + SLIME but it does offer a repl nonetheless which enables you to experiment with your programming ideas, get feedback and develop programs that have little bugs (since you have already tested your ideas on the repl).
 Python also has a great community and has a great library ecosystem.

-## How does a Python3 program get executed?
+Consider what Peter Norvig [said](https://norvig.com/python-lisp.html) about Python.
+He considers Python to be a dialect of Lisp:

+>Basically, Python can be seen as a dialect of Lisp with "traditional" syntax (what Lisp people call "infix" or "m-lisp" syntax).
+One message on comp.lang.python said "I never understood why LISP was a good idea until I started playing with python."
+Python supports all of Lisp's essential features except macros, and you don't miss macros all that much because it does have eval, and operator overloading, and regular expression parsing, so some--but not all--of the use cases for macros are covered.

+## A quick dive into Python's exection model

 According to the Python [CPython internal docs](https://devguide.python.org/internals/compiler/) Python3 consists of a compiler and stack based virtual machine.
 So, as any other compiler architecture it consists of a frontend and backend.
 The frontend consists of a parser that generates the abstract syntax tree which in turn gets converted into a control flow graph which in turn gets compiled into bytecode, but unlike a native compiler, this bytecode gets executed by a stack based virtual machine.
 Java also consists of a similar architecture including a stack based virtual machine.

 To illustrate the above points I will provide some concrete examples.
 I  have been working on a compiler for a language that has Python syntax.
 Although this compiler generates x86 assembly it consists of a parser that generates an abstract syntax tree.

-An abstract syntax tree (AST) is a tree whose nodes consist of operators and whose childs consist of operands.
-An AST is a tree representation of the program.
+An abstract syntax tree (AST) is a tree that represents a given program.
 You can represent nodes in a tree with objects; for example, the `if` statement node can be represented by the following Python object:

 ```
 Class IfStmt: